 What’s the weather in Tel Aviv like?

-Check out my general overview of the weather in Tel Aviv around the year so you know what to expect when planning a trip:
+Here is a general overview of the weather in Tel Aviv around the year so you know what to expect when planning a trip.

 But it’s not all that bad!!!
 The good news is there is air conditioning everywhere: hotels, shopping centers, taxis, etc.